Fresno Chaffee Zoo: 2000present

 On October 15, 2015, phase one of African Adventure opened.
 The 13 acre exhibit is home to over 100 animals including lions, African elephants, cheetahs, White rhinoceroses, meerkats, giraffes, ostriches, and several antelope and birds.
 In 2016, the zoo opened the "Roo Walkabout," an Australian walk-through exhibit which features red kangaroos, emus and kookaburras.
 That year set a new attendance record with just under 1 million visitors.

 Attendance dropped significantly from 2016 to 2017, to 833,114 guests; 2018 saw another slight drop to 828,000 guests.
 While no major new exhibits opened in 2017, May 2018 saw the debut of a new children's water attraction named "Wilderness Falls."
 This new play area was designed to allow younger guests to "cool off and make a splash in the waterfall, follow the footprints and explore the wilderness, and discover the fire lookout tower."
 Work also began in late 2018 and wrapped up in late 2019 on an infrastructure project designed to enable future zoo expansion, including the forthcoming "Kingdoms of Asia" project, as well as a new warthog and tortoise exhibit.
 The warthog/tortoise exhibit opened in African Adventure in June 2019.

 The zoo was closed for approximately three months during the spring of 2020 due to COVID-19.
-Despite the closure, planning and design was completed in mid-2020 for the Kingdoms of Asia exhibit, and the zoo officially broke ground on the new exhibit on September 24th of that year.
+Despite the closure, planning and design was completed in mid-2020 for the Kingdoms of Asia exhibit, and the zoo officially broke ground on the new exhibit on September 24 of that year.
 This new themed area, which will repurpose and renovate existing exhibits, has been billed as an "immersive southeast Asian forest," including a large area "themed after aspects of Ta Prohm, Angkor, Cambodia."
-The new exhibit will include habitats for "the Malayan Tiger, False gharial, Orangutans, Asian small-clawed otter, and Sloth Bear, song birds, bats, and more."
+The new exhibit will include habitats for "the Malayan Tiger, Orangutans, Asian small-clawed otter, and Sloth Bear, song birds, bats, and more."